u12206050/gridsome-firebase-starter/README.md

 5. Run `firebase init`

 ## Deploying your site

+Update your enviroment variables in a file called `.env.production`

 1. Build your static site `gridsome build``
 2. Move the dist folder into your project directory as public `mv dist ../public`